Squantor/various_PCB/electronics/breakout_kailh_choc_4/README.md

 * Test & characterise
 * update Readme.md with pictures and BOM
 ## BOM
-* PCF style I2C port expander
-* Generic capacitor in 0603 housing with a value
+* Kailh choc switches
+* any SOD523 diode
+* Any SMD LED from 1208 to 0603